kubernetes-sigs/gateway-api/site-src/concepts/api-overview.md

 ## Resource model

+!!! note
-> Note: Resources will initially live in the `networking.x-k8s.io` API group as
-> Custom Resource Definitions (CRDs).
-Unqualified resource names will implicitly
-> be in this API group.
+    As of v1alpha2, resources are in the `gateway.networking.k8s.io` API group as Custom Resource Definitions (CRDs).
+Unqualified resource names below will implicitly be in this API group.
+Prior to v1alpha1, the apigroup was `networking.x-k8s.io`.

 There are three main types of objects in our resource model: